KunalTUM/DL_based_lesion_segmentation/README.md

-- 👋 Hi, I’m @KunalTUM
+- 👋 Hi, I’m Kunal Aggarwal.
+I am currently pursuing Master's in Neuroengineering at TU Munich.
-- 👀 I’m interested in Neuroimaging and deep learning.
+- 👀 I’m interested in Low Field MRI simulations and the application of ML/DL methods for Neuroimaging.
-- 🌱 I’m currently learning Convolutional Neural Networks.
-- 💞️ I’m looking to collaborate on CNNs for medical imaging.
 - 📫 Reach me on kunal.aggarwal@tum.de

 <!---